fab-beer/fab-beer.github.io/_cans/p4p.md

 collection_id: .nan
 description: American-style Pilsner, with subtle layers of Mandarina Bavaria and Citra hops, created in partnership between brewers and international, activist artists.
-  In-keeping with the American Pilsner style, P4P's assertive hoppiness is infused in multiple stages of mash- and biotransformational, "High Krausen" dry-hopping.
+  In-keeping with the American Pilsner style.
+P4P's assertive hoppiness is infused in multiple stages of mash- and biotransformational, "High Krausen" dry-hopping.
+  Clean and easy-drinking, with some sweetness and counter-balancing bitterness. <par>Nilla wafer pilsner-malt upfront with minerally lager aroma on edges.
+Extremely clean tasting with slight citrus component, without herbaceousness one might expect from the hops.
+This one “goes down easy”.<par>The
-  Clean and easy-drinking, with some sweetness and counter-balancing bitterness, the PILSNER 4 PEACE is envisioned as an international open-source collaboration beer.
+  PILSNER 4 PEACE is envisioned as an international open-source collaboration beer.
   Participating breweries are invited to collaborate on this open recipe, and all they have to do is pay local artists a fair price to contribute to our global art